jdorner/node-sapnwrfc/README.md

 ```

 - **functionParameters:** JavaScript object containing the parameters used for connecting to a SAP system (see above)
 - **callback:** A function to be executed after the connection has been attempted.
 In case of an error, an errorObject will be passed as an argument.
-The result will be return as a JavaScriptObject (see below for details)
+The result will be returned as a JavaScriptObject (see below for details)

 For the sake of simplicity, the following example will neither pass arguments to the remote function nor receive a result: